la2050/challenge/_2021/live/global-green-usa.md

   - Prototype and test new revenue models consisting of a surcharge revenue model to fund maintenance and scale of the food waste rescue system to create ongoing program sustainability
-Approximately how many people will be directly impacted by this proposal?: '5000' Approximately how many people will be indirectly impacted by this proposal?: '4000000' Please describe the broader impact of your proposal.: >- Global Green's Food Recovery Program circularizes the urban food system and generates value from food waste to meet the needs of our underserved communities and populations.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '5000' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '4000000' Describe how Los Angeles County will be different if your work is successful.: >- Global Green's Food Recovery Program circularizes the urban food system and generates value from food waste to meet the needs of our underserved communities and populations.
 At least 5000 people will be fed by the food